 Video of the Day

-Cow Manure Nutrients
+Nutrients in Cow Manure

-Commercial lawn fertilizers typically have up to 34 percent nitrogen by weight, while cow manure is only 2 percent nitrogen with high levels of phosphorus and potassium.
+Commercial lawn fertilizers typically have up to 34 percent nitrogen by weight, while steer manure fertilizer is only 2 percent nitrogen with high levels of phosphorus and potassium.
 To supply the lawn with enough nitrogen, use another fertilizer in addition to the composted manure.
 The advantage of using cow manure is that nutrients are released slowly, over time.
 If you apply cow manure too often or in large quantities, the relatively high levels of phosphorus can build up in the soil and cause run-off problems and excessive weed growth.

-Importance of Composting
+The Importance of Composting Fresh Cow Manure

 Composting cow manure before use as a lawn fertilizer has several benefits, including reducing the risk of fertilizer burn.
-Composting also kills weed seeds and E. coli bacteria that may be present in manure.
+Composting also kills weed seeds and E. coli bacteria that may be present in manure naturally.
 Decomposition generates heat, which can be monitored using a long-stemmed compost thermometer.
 To kill seeds and bacteria, the temperature of the compost pile must reach 130 to 140 degrees Fahrenheit for at least two five-day heating cycles.

-Topdressing a Lawn
+Topdressing a Lawn With Steer Manure Fertilizer